DaRealFreak/watcher-go/README.md

   item        updates the saved current item
 ```

-accounts got the following flags (password is not required on enable/disable sub command):
+accounts got the following flags:
 ```
 Available Commands:
   disable     disable an account based on the username enable      enables an account based on the username

 Flags:
-  -h, --help              help for account
   -p, --password string   new password (required)
       --url string        url of module (required)
   -u, --user string       username (required)